 We love laminate flooring, but in the interest of fairness to the other flooring types, we should mention that there are some drawbacks as well.

-Laminate isn’t totally waterproof, so you shouldn’t place it in moisture-prone areas of the home, like the bathroom or laundry room.
+Most laminate isn’t totally waterproof, so you shouldn’t place it in moisture-prone areas of the home—and waterproof laminates can be a bit more expensive.

-Finally, nothing lasts forever and laminate floors will need to be replaced after a decade or three.
-Unlike solid wood, they can’t be refinished.
+Nothing lasts forever and laminate floors will need to be replaced after a decade or three.
+Unlike solid wood, laminate can’t be refinished.

 Kelly is a freelance lifestyle and wellness writer.
 Her guilty pleasures are coffee and celebrity gossip.
 When she’s not hard at work creating content, you can find her traveling the world, being a crazy fish mom, and cooking vegan food.

 This post may contain references or links to products from one or more partners of our parent company and/or subsidiaries of our parent company.
 For more information, visit this page.
 In the world of interior design, tile flooring has reigned as a supreme option for years, given its remarkable blend of beauty and strength.
 It’s […]

 Thinking about starting a do-it-yourself flooring project?
 We get it!
 You’re handy, you’re clever, and you’ve got the internet at your fingertips!
 So a DIY flooring job should be easy, right?
 Wrong.
 Look, we know this is a big sticking point when it comes to replacing flooring.
 The DIY flooring thing can be super appealing, and it looks glamorous and simple on TV (what, you think that just because we’re flooring people we don’t enjoy HGTV?
 For shame).